 Continuous improvement programs tend to focus on improving asset utilization, and yields, and will often also be aimed at defining capital improvements that can provide a “structural,” sustainable improvement in output, and/or to incorporate new processing or packaging capabilities.

-Companies that have progressed along their continuous improvement journey will expand this kind of regimen to address the effect of quality on throughput and schedule performance, and will thus analyze additional factors like the operating, manufacturing and reference mentioned earlier.
+Companies that have progressed along their continuous improvement journey will expand this kind of regimen to address the effect of quality on throughput and schedule performance, and will thus analyze additional factors:

 Overlap of Separate Initiatives